01-ai/Yi/README.md

 Yi models come in multiple sizes and cater to different use cases.
 You can also fine-tune Yi models to meet your specific requirements.

-If you want to deploy Yi models, see [software and hardware requirements](https://github.com/01-ai/Yi/blob/main/docs/deployment.md#hardware-requirements).
+If you want to deploy Yi models, see [software and hardware requirements](#deployment)

 ### Chat models